SHELTER US: A Novel

-Laura Nicole Diamond is the award-winning author of the novel SHELTER US, winner of the 2016 National Indie Excellence Award for Literary Fiction, the 2016 Independent Publisher (IPPY) Book Awards’ Gold Medal for Fiction (West-Pacific Region), a Finalist for the 2015 Southern California Independent Booksellers Fiction Award, and a 2015 ALA Sophie Brody Award Nominee.
+SHELTER US is the winner of the 2016 National Indie Excellence Award for Literary Fiction, 2016 Gold Medal for Fiction from the Independent Publisher (IPPY) Awards; 2015 Fiction Finalist, Southern California Independent Booksellers Association Award; and 2015 ALA Sophie Brody Prize Nominee for Jewish Literature.

 A family tragedy leaves Sarah emotionally reeling and struggling to care for her two young sons.
 With her husband burying himself in his career and her friendships having withered, she is lost in a private world of grief.
 Then one day walking in L.A., Sarah’s heart catches at the sight of a young homeless woman pushing a baby in a stroller—and saving them becomes her secret, obsessive mission.
 When tragedy threatens them, Sarah discovers she is capable of deceptions and transgressions she never imagined.
 Her lies unleash a downward spiral that will threaten her marriage, family, and her sanity.